-- The crystallographic relationship between the second phase precipitates and matrix was determined using APT methods.
-The results showed that the precipitates lie along habit planes similar to that of the dislocations- $\frac{1}{2}\langle 111 \rangle$ and $\langle 100 \rangle$, suggesting that irradiation induced dislocation loops serve as the primary nucleation and growth sites for the precipitates. - A methodology for using inventory calculations combined with atom probe tomography has been demonstrated to evaluate precipitates in materials that suffer from significant transmutation under neutron irradiation, thereby enabling a better understanding of local chemistry of the precipitates.
+- The FISPACT-II calculations are informative in the determination of the compositions by serving as a guide to the peak fitting as they contain a significantly improved isotopic abundance ratios when compared to the natural abundances, particularly for the transmutation elements. - The crystallographic relationship between the second phase precipitates and matrix was determined using APT methods.
+The results showed that the precipitates lie along habit planes similar to that of the dislocations $-\frac{1}{2}\langle 111\rangle$ and $\langle 100\rangle$ , suggesting that irradiation induced dislocation loops serve as the primary nucleation and growth sites for the precipitates. - A methodology for using inventory calculations combined with atom probe tomography has been demonstrated to evaluate precipitates in materials that suffer from significant transmutation under neutron irradiation, thereby enabling a better understanding of local chemistry of the precipitates.